Here you will find answers to most of the questions you might have about the department's undergraduate offerings. Please read it fully.

 At Chicago, music is studied within the rich environment of a liberal arts education, with exposure to a wide range of academic disciplines.
-Majors are declared in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Music Department, Professor Kaley Reid Mason.
-Note that the decision must be formalized with the Director of Undergraduate Studies in order for the student to officially be considered a music major.
-Completing a music major requires twelve course credits and participation for at least three quarters in a performance organization approved by the Department of Music.
+Majors are declared in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Music Department, Professor Seth Brodsky.
+Note that the decision must be formalized with the Director of Undergraduate Studies in order for the student to be officially be considered a music major.
+Completing a music major requires twelve course credits and participation in a performance organization approved by the Department of Music for at least three quarters.
 For a full description of the requirements to attain the Bachelor of Arts degree in Music, please refer to Music Major Program Requirements.
 For more information on selecting a major field of study, please refer to the College’s page on Choosing a Major.

 At Chicago, students usually declare a major at the end of their second year or the beginning of their third year of study; the deadline for declaring a major is spring quarter of a student’s third year.
 However, in the case of music, the required sequences of introductory and advanced courses typically take three years to complete.
 Therefore, it is highly advisable for a student to declare a music major at the end of the first or beginning of the second year.

 Yes, although there is no official “double major” designation at Chicago.
 No matter how many majors one has, the University will grant only one bachelor’s degree per student.
-In addition, most/all free electives are lost to the second major, and many programs of study do not allow students to use one BA thesis for two majors.
-One way to take advantage of the positive aspects of interdisciplinary study is to pursue a minor.
+In addition, most or all free electives are then used to pursue the second major, and many programs of study do not allow students to use one B.A. thesis for two majors.
+One way to take advantage of interdisciplinary study at the University is to pursue a minor.
 For more information, please refer to the College’s page on Choosing a Major.

 Yes.
 Minors permit students to use free electives with intellectual effectiveness; that is, to take a cohesive set of courses in a single subject area.
 The deadline to declare a minor is the end of spring quarter of a student’s third year.
-Declaring a minor is also done in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Music Department, Professor Kaley Reid Mason.
+Declaring a minor is also done in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Music Department, Professor Seth Brodsky.
 Completing a music minor requires seven course credits and participation for at least three quarters in a performance organization approved by the Department of Music.
-For a full description of the requirements for a minor in music, please refer to music minor requirements.
+For a full description of the requirements for a minor in music, please refer to Music Minor Requirements.

 Yes.
 Many students choose to attain departmental honors status by writing a large-scale B.A. paper or composition; such projects are developed through close relationships with one or more faculty members.